-The station launched on July 14, 1953, under the call sign KROC-TV, making it the first station in Southern Minnesota and third in the state after KSTP-TV and WTCN-TV in the Twin Cities.
-It was owned by the Gentling family and their Southern Minnesota Broadcasting Company, it was sister to KROC radio (AM 1340 and FM 106.9).
-The station's original studios and transmitter were located on Hennessey Hill, two miles (3.2 km) west of Rochester.
-The station carried programming from all four commercial networks of the 1950s: ABC, CBS, and DuMont but was a primary NBC affiliate.
-The station was launched by G. David Gentling, son of family patriarch Gregory P. Gentling.
-In November 1966, the station moved to a new building on First Avenue Southwest in Downtown Rochester.
+The station debuted on July 14, 1953, as KROC-TV, becoming the first in Southern Minnesota and the third in the state after KSTP-TV and WTCN-TV in the Twin Cities.
+The Gentling family and their Southern Minnesota Broadcasting Company owned it, and it was sister station to KROC radio (AM 1340 and FM 106.9).
+The original studios and transmitter of the station were located on Hennessey Hill, two miles (3.2 kilometers) west of Rochester.
+The station aired programs from all four commercial networks of the 1950s, including ABC, CBS, and DuMont, but was primarily an NBC affiliate.
+G. David Gentling, son of family patriarch Gregory P. Gentling, started the station.
+The station relocated to a new facility on First Avenue Southwest in Downtown Rochester in November 1966.